 “You’ve got to deal with the facts, OK?
 Now, when we have a drug program that’s collectively bargained, and it has a step process, it takes four incidents before you actually reach a suspension in a drug-related case.
 So you have to respond to facts here.”

 Goodell’s defense was thorough and cohesive, but no matter what he says, it won’t be enough for some.
-The fact that Rice only got a two-game suspension for a night in which (God forbid) his actions were just a bit more forceful, serious bodily harm and/or permanent damage could have been inflicted upon Palmer.
+The fact that Ray Rice only got a two game suspension for a night in which (God forbid) his actions were just a bit more forceful, serious bodily harm and/or permanent damage could have been inflicted upon Palmer, while others are getting twice that much merely for their drug habits (or the naïve mishandling of prescriptions), is enough to keep some from changing their minds, no matter what other events emerge regarding this story.
+Some are even going so far as to call for his resignation, according to USAToday.com.

 It will be interesting to see how the negative reactions to this punishment affect future reprimands.
 Two things are certain, however: Goodell, even if he is secretly regretting his ruling because of the public outcry, stuck to his guns, and, this was a defining moment in his career.
 It’s very unlikely that anyone will forget this verdict going forward.